GModal/pd2jack/clients.md

     swap.mmp
     swap.pd

+From the "Network" menu (start w/upper left menu, then click three dots on upper right, chose Network):
+Select:

+   - **Multicast & Direct**
+   - Broadcast IP address: 224.0.0.1
+   - Output Port:            20331
+   - Input Port:             20341

+Then return to the "Documents" menu.

 Start the MobMuPlat app, then load "swap.mmp" from the documents prompt (upper left corner).
 You'll see a an interface very much like this:

 ![swap mobmuplat pic](resource/swap_mmp.jpg)